Pembrolizumab that formerly named MK-3475 and Lambrolizumab with the trade name Keytruda is a humanized antibody used in cancer immunotherapy.

 Established immunotherapies, particularly Revlimid, Opdivo, Keytruda, and Gazyva, will show rapid sales growth throughout the forecast period, with Keytruda and Opdivo rising by $7 billion and $9 billion, respectively.

-In the following figure, Sales forecast will be shown in the seven major markets (United States, France, Germany, Italy, Spain, the United Kingdom, and Japan) from 2013 to 2020.
+In the following figure, the Sales forecast by Keytruda exporters will be shown in the seven major markets (United States, France, Germany, Italy, Spain, the United Kingdom, and Japan) from 2013 to 2020.

 Figure 1: Major-market sales of select immune checkpoint inhibitors (estimated).